 Changes in the determined total family contribution from one year to another generally reflect differences in family circumstances either financially or personally.
 This is the reason that we require a new Financial Aid Application be completed every year.

 This is based on savings and earnings shown as resources on the application for aid.
 If a student has substantial savings accumulated for medical school, he or she should divide this by four years so it will be a resource for each year.
 This should be noted on the application as the Financial Aid Office should be aware that the student is doing this.
 A student's earnings as a resource should be a reasonable estimate of what was earned.
 Please do not overestimate your earnings and always use the net figure after taxes.
-Incoming medical students will be expected to come up with at least $1,500 as their contribution for the first year.

 The unit loan (Federal Direct Unsubsidized Loan) is that amount which the student must obtain through the Department of Education or other sources before school funds are allocated.
 The unit loan is determined each year.